rmrector/script.playrandomvideos/README.md

 It adds a [context item] to most playable lists of videos and provides a script that can be executed by skins with `RunScript` and JSON-RPC with `Addons.ExecuteAddon`.

-Install it from the official Kodi repo, under "Context menus".
+Install it from the official Kodi repo, under "Context menus", for Kodi 16 Jarvis and newer.
 Source available on GitHub at [script.playrandomvideos].

 [context item]: http://kodi.wiki/view/Context_menu#Contextual_menu